scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 # To do
 - Fill in the **hsiao.cc**
 - You just need to fill in 2 parts labeled "Fill your code here!!"
+- Generate G and H matrices.
+- Determine whether there is an error ((H * cT) = 0 judgment).
+- If there's an error, decode it.

 # Getting Started
 - $ make clean